Skip to Content

 This update is particularly notable because, for the first time, the list includes not only priests and brothers but also deacons, nuns, and lay teachers.
 The additions were approved in an effort to meet the demand for transparency and accountability in light of the recent report by the Maryland Attorney General's Office on decades of clergy sexual abuse and cover-ups within the archdiocese.

-While some critics argue that most of the newly added names were already known publicly, the archdiocese asserts that this move demonstrates their dedication to transparency and healing.
+While some critics argue that most of the newly added names were already known publicly, the archdiocese asserts that this move demonstrates its dedication to transparency and healing.
 Christian Kendzierski, a spokesperson for the archdiocese, stated, "The addition of these names to our public database builds on the Archdiocese's long-standing commitment to transparency, healing, and to ridding the Church of the scourge of child sexual abuse."

 The report by the Maryland Attorney General's Office identified 36 individuals, including priests, brothers, nuns, deacons, and lay teachers, who had been accused of abuse but were not previously listed by the archdiocese.
 Survivors of abuse and advocates had long demanded the inclusion of these names even before the report's public release.